 But wait…I wasn’t ever expecting to have to give this cat away… It was in that moment that I realized I just couldn’t imagine sending Cupid off to live with someone else.
 And so, I “foster failed” for the first time.
 In May of 2014, I adopted Cupid, and I can not imagine my life without him now.

 Even though Cupid, my first foster cat ever, just so happened to also be the most awesome cat ever (we did establish that I’m a typical cat owner, right?
 No seriously though, my cat really is the best cat ever), I quickly changed gears and began fostering feral kittens.
 In short, these kittens are wild animals – born outside to feral moms – and were somehow trapped and brought to the shetler.
 Socializing them can be quite the challenge (not to mention dangerous at times), but with Cupid as my copilot, it’s a challenge that I am more than up for!
-Honestly, to say that Cupid is the copilot is really unfair.
-He does about 80% of the socialization work for me.
-The kittens connect with him very quickly, and he shows them the ropes.
-They follow him around, watching him interact with me.
-They’ll even come and snuggle up beside me if he’s there.
-He grooms them, plays with them, and cuddles with them.
+Honestly, to say that Cupid was the copilot is really unfair.
+He did about 80% of the socialization work for me.
+The kittens connected with him very quickly, and he showed them the ropes.
+They followed him around, watching him interact with me.
+They even came and snuggled up beside me if he was there.
+He groomed them, played with them, and cuddled with them.
 It is truly an amazing thing to watch.